Editor’s Picks For a Perfect Picnic

 From fashion to tech to entertainment, Minnesota Monthly editor Amy Nelson occasionally reviews a roundup of new products, events, and odds and ends she finds interesting.
 Have an idea?
 Reach her at anelson@greenspring.com.

-As editor of Minnesota Monthly, Amy works collaboratively with a team of writers, designers, photographers, and digital producers to create impactful, surprising, timely and insightful content that reflects the Spirit of Minnesota.
+As Travel Editor of Minnesota Monthly, Amy creates impactful, surprising, timely and insightful content that reflects the Spirit of Minnesota.
 An award-winning newspaper and magazine editor based in the Twin Cities, Amy has decades of experience guiding coverage of luxury living, arts and culture, style and travel topics across multiple platforms.
 She has interviewed personalities ranging from Prince to Roger Goodell and has stories to tell.